Hổ

-Hổ (lit. tiger, born 2 July 1998) is a Vietnamese professional footballer who plays as a winger for V.League 2 club Khánh Hòa.
+Hổ (lit. 'tiger', born 2 July 1998) is a Vietnamese professional footballer who plays as a winger for V.League 2 club Khatoco Khánh Hòa.

 Career

 Hổ's football career began in Đắk Lắk's youth system.
 After impressing in the national under-21 championship, he was promoted to the first team in 2018.
 In October 2023, he moved up to the top flight with Khánh Hòa.

 Personal life

 Hổ is an ethnic Sedang from Kon Tum, born to a poor farming family.
 As per tradition, he has only one name.